sosiristseng/blog-hugo-codeit/content/posts/devops/hugo-setup.md

 Click the {{< kbd "Use the template" >}} button at [my template repository](https://github.com/sosiristseng/template-hugo-codeit).

 The website will be deployed on the `gh-pages` branch.
-You will need to activate GitHub pages, pointing to root in the `gh-pages` branch, in the repository setting.
-The the content `.github/workflows/gh-pages.yml` as followed
+You need to activate GitHub pages in the repository settings, pointing to root folder in the `gh-pages` branch.

+The CI file in my site, as an example:

 ```yml
 name: github pages